sahil-s-lab/portfolio/B2B Territory Model/index.md

 - Automating lead distribution based on territory assignments and rep capacity
 - Supporting go-to-market strategy for new product launches through predictive modeling

-The system contributed to measurable growth in B2B penetration rates over a 12-month period.

 ---

 ## 🛠️ Tools & Technologies